slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Do not teach a starving man to fish."
 -- vox populi*

-> *"All you have to do is love them and show them the world." — my mother on raising children"
+> *"All you have to do is love them and show them the world."
--- Paul Graham [1964]*
+-- Paul Graham {quoting his mother on raising children} [1964]*